38degrees/draft_approve/README.md

 By default, models will have their ActiveRecords validations checked before a draft is saved.
 This prevents invalid drafts from being persisted, which would just fail validation when the Draft Transaction is approved anyway.

-_Side note - when saving a draft only ActiveRecord validations are checked.
+_Side note - when saving a draft, only ActiveRecord validations are checked.
 Since the draft data is not written to your application table, database-only validations cannot be checked!_

 If you would like to skip checking ActiveRecord validations when saving a draft, you may pass the `validate: false` option to `draft_save`, for example: